GraphQL vs. REST: Exploring how they work

 • No transient state is kept by the server between requests (hence, state transfer).

 • Endpoints are explicit.
-More on that later.

 • HTTP “verbs” like HEAD, GET, POST, PUT, DELETE, and PATCH explain what’s happening to the data.

-As it’s written in the dissertation, "Each request from client to server must contain all the information necessary to understand the request, and cannot take advantage of any stored context on the server."
-Caching is also mentioned multiple times in the original document.
+As it’s written in the dissertation, the main concept behind REST APIs is that "Each request from client to server must contain all the information necessary to understand the request and cannot take advantage of any stored context on the server."
+Caching is also mentioned as being a focus in the design of REST.

-Let’s see what the most minimal api call with a REST API looks like.
-With curl on any unix-based computer, this is all you have to do:
+Let’s see what the most minimal API call with a REST API looks like.
+With curl on any Unix-based computer, this is all you have to do:

-curl "https://api.github.com/users/ruby"
+curl "https://api.github.com/users/octocat"

 REST resources